words Al Woods

 Have a Plan

 In law school, there will be lots and lots of reading.
 If you don’t have a plan, you can easily give way to procrastination and miss the deadlines, or fail to read for your exams on time.
 Have a plan with specific timelines, and once you make a time plan, stick to it.
 Don’t watch TV or go out when you should be reading for your next class.
 You may have to cut down the amount of time you spend on TV and other things to focus more on your studies.
 However, this doesn’t mean your plan shouldn’t include extra curriculum activities.
 You need a good study-life balance.
 Make plans to relax, spend time with friends and family, travel, and engage in your hobbies, but dedicate the bigger percentage of your time to your studies.
+This also includes planning where you go to law school in the first place.
+For instance, this top law school guide shows how likely you are to get into any given law school, based on your LSAT scores – and if your current school is proving too overwhelming, this tool could help you switch to one that’s more right for you.

 In addition to your coursework, you’ll want to explore books, magazines, journals and blogs.
 Read about law and anything affecting law students and lawyers.
 Some of the knowledge you gain outside your coursework may not contribute much to your degree, but it can be helpful once you start practising.